-The way down was as much fun as the way up, and after numerous scrambles we were back to where we left our bag.
-A well deserved lunch was waiting for us.
+The way down was as much fun as the way up, and after numerous scrambles, we were back where we left our bag.
+A well-deserved lunch was waiting for us.

 We returned the way we came, back to the Sneeuberg hut.

 This was not the first time we camped near the Sneeuberg hut.
 The previous time on our 4 day Cederberg circuit we camped a little away from the hut in between the rock formations, as other hikers were staying in the hut.
 This time the hut was free and we camped right next to it on a nice flat sandy stretch.
 You can’t see the hut from there though as it is nicely camouflaged by the big boulders.